 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-Ford Ranger is the overwhelming first choice among compact pickups.
-Prices for basic work trucks start at less than $13,000, while the availability of a powerful V6 engine with a five-speed automatic, along with a slick four-wheel-drive system and a variety of trim levels and body styles make the Ranger appealing to a wide audience.
+Prices for basic work trucks start at just over $13,000.
+A wide range of options, including a powerful 4.0-liter V6 engine, a five-speed automatic transmission, a four-wheel-drive system, and a variety of trim levels and body styles should extend Ranger's appeal over a wide audience.

 Topping Ranger's power chart is a 4.0-liter single-cam V6 built by Ford in Germany.
 With this engine, the Ranger leaps off the line and runs quickly to speed.
-More important it provides strong low-rpm torque for off-road work in four-wheel-drive or pulling trailers or heavy loads.
+More important, it provides strong low-rpm torque for off-road work in four-wheel-drive, or for pulling heavy loads or trailers.

 The V6 teams with either a heavy-duty five-speed manual gearbox or a five-speed automatic with adaptive shift logic.
-Rather than a taller overdrive, the five-way autobox adds a gear between what would be first and second in a four-speed automatic.
-This produces closer ratios for better throttle response when accelerating, towing a trailer or driving off road.
+Rather than adding a taller overdrive, the five-speed automatic adds a gear between what would be first and second in a four-speed automatic.
+This provides closer ratios for better throttle response when accelerating, towing a trailer or driving off-road.
 A high-gear lockout switch on the tip of the shift lever enables the driver to kick down a gear with the tap of a finger.

-A Ranger SuperCab 4x4 with the 4.0-liter V6 and optional five-speed automatic delivered good performance for passing, even at altitude.
+Our Ranger SuperCab 4x4 with the 4.0-liter V6 and five-speed automatic delivered good performance for passing, even at altitude.
 It could scamper up mountain grades or effortlessly pass a line of heavy freight haulers.

-The Ranger handled bumps and curves with confident dexterity.
-Its rigid ladder-like chassis, fully boxed in the front section, combines with an independent wishbone front suspension to produce smooth ride sensations.
+The Ranger handles bumps and curves with confident dexterity.
+Its rigid ladder-like chassis, fully boxed in the front section, combines with an independent wishbone front suspension to pamper passengers with smooth ride sensations.

 At the same time, the Ranger offers aggressive performance off the pavement, as we saw on a primitive track laced with lumps and rocks and tire-sucking mud pits.
 A high ground clearance enables the Ranger 4x4 to clear ruts and bumps easily.
 And when it doesn't, skid plates shield the transfer case and fuel tank from damage.